kalleroska/words/README.md

-words - module for combinatorics on words
+words - a module for combinatorics on words